-THIS IS TO CERTIFY that this is a true copy of the Municipal Planning Strategy for Halifax which was passed by a majority vote of the former City Council at a duly called meeting held on the 30th day of March, 1978, and approved by the Minister of Municipal Affairs on the 11th day of August, 1978, which includes all amendments thereto which have been adopted by the Halifax Regional Municipality and are in effect as of the 15th day of September, 2022.
+THIS IS TO CERTIFY that this is a true copy of the Municipal former City Council at a duly called meeting held on the 30th day of March, 1978, and approved by the Minister of Municipal Affairs on the 11th day of August, 1978, which includes all amendments thereto which have been adopted by the Halifax Regional Municipality and are in effect as of the 23rd day of April, 2025.

-GIVEN UNDER THE HAND of the Municipal Clerk and under the seal of Halifax Regional Municipality this day of , 20.
+GIVEN UNDER THE HAND of the Municipal Clerk and under the seal of Halifax Regional Municipality this \\\\\ day of \\\\\, 20\\\.